AleksandrRogov/DynamicsWebApi/.github/README.md

 > [!IMPORTANT]
 > Make sure you set **`MetadataId`** property when you update the metadata, DynamicsWebApi use it as a primary key for the EntityDefinition record.

-The following example will update only common properties availible in [AttributeMetadata](https://msdn.microsoft.com/en-us/library/mt607551.aspx) entity.
+The following example will update only common properties available in [AttributeMetadata](https://msdn.microsoft.com/en-us/library/mt607551.aspx) entity.
 If you need to update specific properties of Attributes with type that inherit from the AttributeMetadata you will need to cast the attribute to the specific type.
 [More Info](https://msdn.microsoft.com/en-us/library/mt607522.aspx#Anchor_4)

 ```ts
 const entityKey = "LogicalName='my_accountname'";